Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Two-Phase Robust Mode Connectivity

 We again use models trained with $\ell_\infty$-AT ($\delta=8/255$, 150 epochs) and $\ell_2$-AT ($\delta=1$, 150 epochs) as two endpoints $\phi(0; \boldsymbol \theta)$ and $\phi(1; \boldsymbol \theta)$.
 The RMC \eqref{eq: mc_adv} with MSD as the inner solver is applied to obtain the path.
-Figure~\ref{fig: adv_mc} shows the results of training an additional 50/100/150 epochs with $D_{i}$s generated by $\ell_2$ and $\ell_\infty$ norm distance measures.
-One can find that unlike Figure~\ref{fig: std_mc}, the paths contain points with high accuracy and high robustness against both $\ell_\infty$-PGD and $\ell_2$-PGD attacks.
+Fig.~\ref{fig: adv_mc} shows the results of training an additional 50/100/150 epochs with $D_{i}$s generated by $\ell_2$ and $\ell_\infty$ norm distance measures.
+One can find that unlike Fig.~\ref{fig: std_mc}, the paths contain points with high accuracy and high robustness against both $\ell_\infty$-PGD and $\ell_2$-PGD attacks.
 Although the left endpoint has low $\ell_2$ robustness and the right endpoint has relatively low $\ell_\infty$ robustness, they can achieve high DLR in the connection, where the highest DLR is $48.19\%$ in panel (a).
 One can also notice that when the epoch number for solving \eqref{eq: mc_adv} increases, the path becomes smoother.
-Another finding is that the optimal points in panels (a), (b), and (c) have similar DLR.
+One can see that the robust paths also function as effective mode connectivity paths, where both the clean accuracy and loss (indicated by red lines) maintain consistent levels between the two endpoints $t=0$ and $t=1$ in panels (c).
+We also observe that the optimal points in panels (a), (b), and (c) yield similar DLR.
 The experiments indicate that RMC can find a path with high DLR.
 If the goal is to select an optimal model from the path, it is enough to only conduct the training with a small number of epochs.